hg1722/fashionista/README.md

 In the fashion domain, being able to clearly see the details of a product whether for purchasing or virtual try-on purposes is essential.
 Thus, generating high-resolution images is an important part of the problem we are trying to tackle.
 Additionally our dataset had many high-resolution images to train on.

 We modified the StackGAN, which originally used text embeddings to condition the image, to use a one-hot-encoded attribute layer as input instead.
-Stage 1 GAN would utilize
+Stage 1 GAN would utilize the attribute layer to generate low resolution images, which we would then feed into the Stage 2 GAN.

 ### Conditional Progressively Growing GAN